 The Homeland Security Act of 2002 did not alter the current authority for the Department of State to use machine readable visa fees as a part of its expenditures.
-State's total allocation of machine readable visa fees in FY2001 was \$395 million; in FY2002 it was \$443 million; the FY2003 estimate is \$623 million; and the FY2004 estimate is for \$688 million.
-The FY2005 appropriation includes \$662 million from MRV fee collections.
-The budget request for FY2006 includes a request for the use of \$672 million in MRV fees.
+State's total allocation of machine readable visa fees in FY2001 was \$395 million; in FY2002 it was \$443 million; in FY2003 it was \$623 million; and the FY2004 estimate was \$688 million.
+The FY2005 appropriation included \$662 million from MRV fee collections.
+The budget for FY2006 included a request for the use of \$672 million in MRV fees.
 The fees are typically used for State Department border security programs, technology, and personnel.